windborne/corkscrew/README.md

   "run": "start_server.sh", // the run script.
 May be a file or a bash command.
 REQUIRED "service_manager": "systemd", // may be systemd or screen.
 Optional, defaults to systemd "root": ".", // the root of the code you want to deploy.
+Optional, defaults to current repo "run_root": "", // the place where you want to run your code from, relative to root.
+Optional (since usually you run from root)
-Optional, defaults to current repo "sync": "rsync", // how to sync code.
+  "sync": "rsync", // how to sync code.
 May be rsync or git.
 Optional, defaults to rsync.
 You can also always edit code locally
   "ssh": { // the ssh parameters.
 Optional, but if not provided you will only be able to deploy locally
     "host": "a.windbornesystems.com",